marq24/emacberry.com/_docs/5000-export.md

 ---

 # Overview
-Import & export  - exchange files - see also the integrated eMail options (for your convienience)
+Import & export  - exchange files - see also the integrated eMail options (for your convenience)

 # Requirements
 - File System related Permissions: _WRITE_EXTERNAL_STORAGE_ & _READ_EXTERNAL_STORAGE_